massalabs/massa/docs/technical-doc/architecture.rst

 ``operations``                   The list of all operations included in the block
 ===============================  =========================================================

 Endorsements are optional inclusion in the block, but their inclusion is incentivized for block creators.
-They are validations of the validity of the parent block on the thread of the block, done by other nodes that have also been deterministically selected via the proof of stake probability distribution (see below).
+They are validations of the fact that the parent block on the thread of the block is the best parent that could have been chosen, done by other nodes that have also been deterministically selected via the proof of stake probability distribution (see below).
 A comprehensive description of endorsements can be found `here <https://github.com/massalabs/massa/blob/main/docs/technical-doc/Endorsements.rst>`_, so we will not go further into details in the context of this introduction.

 Architecture
 ============

 This is the diagram of the architecture of the software modules involved in building, endorsing and propagating blocks.
 The bottom part corresponds to a single process running in a node and is in charge of the execution and consensus building.
 The pool and factories, referred to as "factory", can be potentially running in a different process or be part of the node.
-Overall, each of the modules described here runs inside one or more threads attached to their respective executable process (NB: the factory/node separation is not yet implemented, but will be soon)
+Overall, each of the modules described here runs inside one or more threads attached to their respective executable process (NB: the factory/node separation is not yet implemented, but will be soon).

 .. image:: architecture.drawio.svg